Democratic Republic of the Congo: Risk Assessment

 Business Climate Rating

-- Plentiful mineral resources (copper, cobalt, diamonds.
-Gold and tin)
+- Abundant mineral resources (copper, cobalt, diamond, gold, tin, etc.)

 - International involvement and regional cooperation in resolving conflicts in the Great Lakes region

 - Weak infrastructure (transport, energy, telecommunications)

 - Precarious security and humanitarian situation, with numerous armed militias in the east of the country